MayukhSobo/trademil/README.md

 ## 🤝 Contributing

-We welcome contributions!
+I welcome contributions!
 Please see our contributing guidelines for more details.

 ## 📄 License